 3. What is the difference between the free "Weekly Dispatches" and the content I receive if I buy a "Membership"?

-4. What is the difference between Annual Membership and Lifetime Membership?
+4. What is the Lifetime Membership about?

 But that's not all.
 They also get to enjoy a range of additional benefits: